Deck Stain Calculator

 What's the difference between oil-based and water-based deck stain?

-Oil-based penetrates deeper into the wood, lasts 3-5 years, hides minor surface flaws, and accepts pigments well — but has high VOCs, takes 24+ hours to dry, and is restricted in some states.
+Oil-based penetrates deeper into the wood, lasts 3-5 years, hides minor surface flaws, and accepts pigments well.
+Downsides: high VOCs, 24+ hours to dry, restricted in some states.
 Water-based dries in 2-4 hours, has low VOCs, cleans up with soap and water, lasts 2-3 years, and shows surface defects more clearly.
-Water-based is the dominant new-deck choice; oil-based is preferred for high-traffic decks and older weathered wood that needs deeper penetration.
+Water-based is the common choice for new decks.
+Oil-based is preferred for high-traffic decks and older weathered wood that needs deeper penetration.
 Coverage is similar.

 How long should I wait between stain coats?

-Manufacturer-specific, but typical guidelines: water-based stain 4-6 hours; oil-based 12-24 hours.
+Manufacturer-specific, but typical guidelines: water-based stain 4-6 hours, oil-based 12-24 hours.
 Wait until the first coat is touch-dry but not fully cured.
-Don't apply a second coat in direct sun or above 90°F (32°C) — premature drying causes lap marks.
+Don't apply a second coat in direct sun or above 90°F (32°C), since premature drying causes lap marks.
 Don't apply after recent rain or with rain in the next 24-hour forecast.
 Most stain failures come from rushing the dry time or applying in poor weather.

 What's the best time of year to stain a deck?